TopHillRobotics/quadruped-robot/README.md

 ## 4.2 Run a demo

-First, run
+First, in one terminal, source the `setup.bash` to set up the environment

 ```
 source ${your_workspace}/devel/setup.bash
 ```

-Second, run the Gazebo simulator to load a robot.
+Second, run the Gazebo simulator and load a robot.

 ```
 roslaunch unitree_gazebo normal.launch